zenml-io/zenml/docs/book/mlops_stacks/alerters/custom.md

 ## Base Abstraction

-The base abstraction for alerters is very simple, as it only defines two abstract methods that subclasses should implement:
+The base abstraction for alerters is very basic, as it only defines two abstract methods that subclasses should implement:
 - `post()` takes a string, posts it to the desired chat service, and returns `True` if the operation succeeded, else `False`.